 Judging Him by the Standards of Today

 I had wondered if drinking absinthe, legal at that time, had something to do with Vincent’s hallucinations and mood swings.
 Gayford refutes this notion.
 Today much mental illness is brought out by substance abuse, a problem that can be prevented.
 That probably not the case of Van Gogh, whose sister Jo was diagnosed with schizophrenia.
 In fact four of six children in the Van Gogh family appear to have suffered from mental illnesses of varying degrees.
-His may have used alcohol and absinthe to self-medicate.
+He may have used alcohol and absinthe to self-medicate.
 There exists a notion that drug use can enhance creativity, which may or may not be true.
 Even Baudelaire, who experimented with hashish in the 19th century, denied the idea that it was helpful for anything.

 Would Van Gogh have done such incredible work if he had been medicated, as would be suggested today?
 Some people with Bipolar I refuse to take medications because they like the manias and don’t appreciate the flattening of moods.
 I think that in Van Gogh’s case, he could have lived longer with today’s medications, but he would not have lived as long in the hearts of future generations.